sjbennett123/gloryforthefist/content/rules/playtest/playtest_workshops.md

 ## **Workshops and Plot**

-Workshops, being an off-board asset, are subject to the storylines run by Plot.
+Workshops, being off-board assets, are subject to the storylines run by Plot.
 Members of Plot can devise storylines that grant a character a workshop as a reward.
 Conversely, Plot can devise a storyline that seeks to destroy workshops.
-Additionally, some events are held in far-off remote locations.
+Additionally, some events are held in remote locations.
 In some situations, a character must travel from point A to point B quickly.
 In such cases, characters will be too far from their workshops to be able to use or protect them.
-In all cases, workshops are only usable for events in which the workshop was purchased (i.e., workshops are local chapter only).
+In all cases, workshops are only usable for events in the chapter in which the workshop was purchased (i.e., workshops are local-chapter-only).

 ## Table 1-1